Coelecanth/project3-waterBlogged/README.md

   - The fish caught and the flies used to catch them.
   - Have notes section where I can add my own comments and also place links to any Images I may wish link to this session eg host my own photographs.
   - Link a geo location so I can show where this venue is, making it easier for readers of public session to find it, (or even to remember for myself)
-  - Record  my rating of the session, good, average, bad, and then show this rating in my overall list of entries I created.
+  - Record  my rating of the session, good, average, bad, and then show this rating in my overall list of entries created.
 - As a new site user, I would like to be able to search document for elements such as
   - Venue others have visited previously
   - Fish they have caught and from where
-  - Venue which have been given a good rating  ( or bad, or average)
+  - Venue which have been given a good rating( or bad, or average)

 ### Returning Site Users
 - As a  a returning site user, I would like to logon to the site, so that I am known by the site.